Things You Can't Miss at the Berlin Wall

 Explore Tränenpalast, the Palace of Tears

-Tränenpalast was once the entrance hall to the underground at Friedrichstrasse and during the division of Berlin it was the last station on the way to West Berlin where the GDR troops were stationed.
+Tränenpalast was once the entrance hall to the underground station on Friedrichstrasse and, during the division of Berlin, it was the location of the GDR troops, as it was the last station before West Berlin.

-Since 2011, a renowned museum has been housed here, with a well-documented permanent exhibition featuring interview excerpts, photographs, documentaries and a varied collection of objects detailing life during the years of the partition.
+Since 2011, these facilities have housed a renowned museum with a well-documented permanent exhibition where you can enjoy excerpts from interviews, photographs, documentaries and a varied collection of objects detailing life during the years of division.

-Free guided tours are available for groups of at least 10 people and advance booking is required.
-See the official website for more information.
+Free guided tours are available for groups of at least 10 people and must be booked in advance.
+Check the official website for more information.

 How to get there

-Getting to the Palace of Tears is very easy, as it is located just 2 minutes from Friedrichstraße station, one of the most important shopping streets in the heart of Berlin.
+Getting to the Palace of Tears is very easy, as it is only 2 minutes from Friedrichstraße station, one of the most important shopping streets in the heart of Berlin.

-You will find various means of transport available.
-Some of the most popular are the underground (with lines U5 and U6), the city bus service (lines 100,147 and S7) and finally the Berlin Tram (lines RE2 and RE7).
+There are various means of transport available.
+Some of the most popular are the underground (lines U5 and U6), the city bus service (lines 100, 147 and S7) and finally the Berlin Tram (lines RE2 and RE7).

 • Price: Admission is free.

-• Opening times: Closed on Mondays.
+• Opening hours: Closed on Mondays.
 Tuesday to Friday from 9am to 7pm; Saturdays and Sundays from 10am to 6pm.

-• Duration: I recommend setting aside at least 1 hour to explore this installation and the exhibitions.
+• Duration: I recommend allowing at least 1 hour to explore this facility and the exhibitions.

 Watchtower| ©bipolars polaroids